My name is Alon, I play different sorts of plucked instruments like mandolins and lutes of several sizes and forms.

 The years went by and my time has come to join the rows of the IDF for the compulsory service of three years.
 It was at that point where I received a special recognition from the Ministry of Education which allowed me to combine academic studies and musical career development throughout my military service.

 In the mind provoking place called the Jerusalem Academy of Music, including a dance faculty and departments for both Western and Eastern music, I moved on studying orchestra conducting as well, and with a generous scholarship from the Erasmus Mundus project, I soon found myself in the lute class of the Royal Conservatory of Brussels.
 The time in Jerusalem and Brussels was extremely important for me, I've won several international prizes and competitions, and met some of the most influential people in my life.

 Among the Israeli foundations which supported me along my way, I am especially grateful to the America-Israel Cultural Foundation, Zefunot Culture (Secrets of Culture), the Chais Family Foundation and the Edna Sarny Foundation.

 Discovering Europe was (and still is) an amazing experience.
 I was lucky to have been invited to join Daniel Barenboim's West-Eastern Divan for some extensive touring and I've stayed closely associated with this fantastic project several years after.
-Since I've moved my base to Germany and graduated another Master program at the Musik-Hochschule of Hanover, while being active in further social-musical projects as Live Music Now (Yehudi Menuhin) and Rhapsody in School (Lars Vogt).
-For a while I was also following the historical harp at the early music department of the Hochschule für Künste in Bremen.
+Since I've moved my base to Germany and graduated another Master program at the Hanover University for Music, Theater and Media (hmtmh), while being active in further social-musical projects as Live Music Now (Yehudi Menuhin) and Rhapsody in School (Lars Vogt).
+For a while I was also following the historical harp at the early music department of the Hochschule für Künste (HfK) in Bremen.